Consumer Group Alerts Shoppers To Hidden Toy Hazards

 Georgia PIRG Education Fund

-Washington, DC—Hazardous toys are still sold in stores across the country, according to the 21st annual toy safety survey released today by the U.S. Public Interest Research Group (U.S. PIRG).
+WASHINGTON, DC– Hazardous toys continue to be sold in stores across the country, according to the 20th annual toy safety survey released today by the U.S. Public Interest Research Group (U.S. PIRG).

-“While we can report substantial progress after more than two decades of advocacy on behalf of America’s littlest consumers, U.S. PIRG’s researchers still found trouble in toyland,” said U.S. PIRG Research Director Alison Cassady, the author of the report.
+“While we can report substantial progress after 20 years of advocacy on behalf of America’s littlest consumers, we are still finding trouble in toyland,” said Alison Cassady, Research Director with U.S. PIRG and author of the report.

-According to the most recent data from the Consumer Product Safety Commission (CPSC), almost 73,000 children under the age of five were treated in emergency rooms for toy-related injuries in 2005.
-Twenty children died from toy-related injuries last year.
+According to the Consumer Product Safety Commission (CPSC), three-fourths of the 210,000 people who sought treatment in hospital emergency rooms for toy-related injuries in 2004 were younger than 15.
+Sixteen children died from toy related injuries last year.

-“Even one toy-related death is too many, because these deaths are preventable,” said Cassady.
+“Even one toy-related death is too many, because these deaths are preventable,” continued Cassady.

-• U.S. PIRG found toys for children under three with small parts and toys with small parts for children under six without the required choke hazard warning.
+• Although most toys on store shelves are safe, U.S. PIRG researchers still found toys for children under three with small parts and toys with small parts for children under six without the choke hazard warning required by the 1994 Child Safety Protection Act.

 “CPSC should not wait until a child dies to protect children from the dangers posed by playing with this toy,” said Cassady.